NEW BOARD POSITIONS AVAILABLE

 Conservation College Board of Directors

-- Name as you would like it to appear if added to our staff webpage:
+- Name as you would like it to appear if added to their staff webpage:

-- What is your connection to Wolf Camp’s mission of sharing earth skills education?
+- What is your connection to the Conservation College mission of sharing earth skills education?
 (Why are you interested in serving on the board?
-Why are you passionate about Wolf Camp?)
+Why are you passionate about the mission?)

 - What skills and previous experience do you have that is relevant to participating on a non-profit board?
 This might include environmental education, legal work, community building, administrative experience, other board experiences, non-profit work, government or business experience, conflict resolution or facilitation training, relevant networks or community connections you bring to the board, etc.

 - Is it important to you that outdoor education be accessible to people of all financial and cultural statuses?
-Do you have ideas on how Wolf Camp can become more accessible to wider groups of people?
+Do you have ideas on how earth skills education can become more accessible to wider groups of people?
 Do you consider yourself a person of color, multinational, immigrant, indigenous, tribal, veteran, differently-abled, targeted religious minority, low income issues, rural life, inner-city resident, active senior, young adult or other member of a group often underrepresented on boards?

-- If you have a LinkedIn or Facebook page you would like to share with us to know more about you, please paste the URL here:
+- If you have a LinkedIn page you would like to share with us to know more about you, please paste the URL here:

 - Photo & Short Biography including any degrees/certifications/trainings you would like considered or noted on future board website page: